New England is in danger of squandering its conservation “second chance,” according to the authors of a new Harvard Forest report.

 Harvard Forest Director David Foster, the report’s senior author, sees cities and towns as partners in such efforts.
 He offered the example of former mill towns that have seen redevelopment of industrial buildings, creating desirable residential areas that are near transportation and other infrastructure.

 Despite the negative trends noted in the report, Foster said there are reasons for optimism.
 The region has a long history of support for land conservation, and in recent years regional conservation partnerships have multiplied.
 State and municipal efforts have also been expanding.
-For example, the Massachusetts Community Preservation Act allows towns to add a surtax to land transfers and direct the revenue to preservation.
+For example, the Massachusetts Community Preservation Act allows towns to add a surcharge of up to 3 percent to property taxes and direct the revenue to preservation.
 The program is voluntary, but 11 towns signed on last year, bringing the total to 173, nearly half the state’s 351 communities.

 Another positive factor, Foster said, is that conservation opportunities abound.
 Conservation organizations are regularly contacted by landowners interested in setting aside land or protecting it from development.
 The problem, Foster said, is that for many of these individuals, much of the wealth is tied up in the land, which makes the development of innovative programs and identifying new funds important.